Protect the Nest Frequently Asked Questions

-- Communication with Franklin County Department of Public Health.
+- Communication with Franklin County Public Health.

 If it is determined a student should receive a free, on-campus COVID-19 test, once the swab is collected, the student will be quarantined either in their own room if they have a single with a bathroom, or in another space set aside as quarantine space (single occupancy with bathroom).
 Test results will be available in 24 – 72 hours.
 If a student tests positive, an OhioHealth case manager will provide ongoing medical assistance.